elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

   type: boolean
   description: Determines whether an external/prebuilt rule has been customized by the user (i.e. any of its fields have been modified and diverged from the base value).

-SourceUpdatedAt:
+ExternalSourceUpdatedAt:
   type: string
   format: date-time
   description: The date and time that the external/prebuilt rule was last updated in its source repository.

-ExternalSourceAttributes:
+InternalRuleSource:
+  description: Type of rule source for internally sourced rules, i.e. created within the Kibana apps.
   type: object
-  description: Property whose existence determines whether the rule is an externally sourced rule.
-Contains information relating to externally sourced rules.
-Elastic Prebuilt rules are a specific case of externally sourced rules.
   properties:
+    type:
+      type: string
+      enum:
+        - internal
+  required:
+    - type

+ExternalRuleSource:
+  description: Type of rule source for externally sourced rules, i.e. rules that have an external source, such as the Elastic Prebuilt rules repo.
+  type: object
+  properties:
+    type:
+      type: string
+      enum:
+        - external
     is_customized:
       $ref: '#/components/schemas/IsExternalRuleCustomized'
     source_updated_at:
-      $ref: '#/components/schemas/SourceUpdatedAt'
+      $ref: '#/components/schemas/ExternalSourceUpdatedAt'
   required:
+    - type
-    - isCustomized
+    - is_customized

-RuleSourceType:
+RuleSource:
-  description: Indicates whether the rules is internally sourced (created within the Kibana app) or has an external source, such as the Elastic Prebuilt rules repo.
+  description: Discriminated union that determines whether the rule is internally sourced (created within the Kibana app) or has an external source, such as the Elastic Prebuilt rules repo.
-  type: string
-  enum:
+  oneOf:
-    - internal
+    - $ref: '#/components/schemas/ExternalRuleSource'
-    - external
+    - $ref: '#/components/schemas/InternalRuleSource'
 #  [... file continues below ...]
 ```